jxn-30/better-moodle/README.md

 1. install an Userscript-Manager as a browser extension (e.g. [Tampermonkey](https://tampermonkey.net))
 2. click [here][installation] to install Better-Moodle
+    1. In Chromium based browsers (Google Chrome, Edge, Opera, etc.), developer mode needs to be enabled.
+See [Tampermonkey FAQ Q209](https://www.tampermonkey.net/faq.php#Q209) to see how to do so.
+    2. Alternatively support the free internet and just use Firefox
 3. reload Moodle once and enjoy a better Moodle 🎉
 4. if required, customize Better-Moodle via the gears icon at the top right of Moodle, next to your profile picture
  </details>